LRGASP/lrgasp-submissions/docs/submission.md

 there is a directory per experiment, with each directory named the same as the submitter-defined ``experiment_id`.

-All entries MUST be validated by the provided [submission tools](submission-tools) before uploading.
+All entries MUST be validated with the provided [submission tools](submission-tools.md) before uploading.

 ## Experiment structure